prikarsartam/prikarsartam.github.io/src/notes/3__from_theorema_egregium_to_black_holes_and_topological_quantum_phases.md

 The Schwarzschild solution, the simplest black hole metric, demonstrates this principle concretely.
 [In spacetime around a black hole, the Riemann curvature tensor fully describes the geometry, encoding how tidal forces arise and how geodesics (paths of free-falling objects) evolve](https://pmc.ncbi.nlm.nih.gov/articles/PMC5253844/).
 The event horizon itself is a geometric structure—a hypersurface defined by [null geodesics, the light rays barely unable to escape](https://en.wikipedia.org/wiki/Holographic_principle)—where spacetime geometry becomes singular in classical general relativity.

 [The curvature invariants of the Riemann tensor are crucial in general relativity because they provide manifestly coordinate-invariant characterizations of spacetime properties, including curvature singularities](https://iopscience.iop.org/article/10.1088/1361-6382/ac750a).
-Remarkably, the black hole event horizon exhibits a profound thermodynamic structure: [the area of the event horizon is proportional to the black hole's entropy](https://en.wikipedia.org/wiki/Black_hole_thermodynamics), expressed by the **Bekenstein-Hawking formula**:
+Remarkably, the black hole event horizon exhibits a deep thermodynamic structure: [the area of the event horizon is proportional to the black hole's entropy](https://en.wikipedia.org/wiki/Black_hole_thermodynamics), expressed by the **Bekenstein-Hawking formula**:

 $$S_{\text{BH}} = \frac{A}{4}$$